datumorphism/datumorphism.github.io/_wiki/machine-learning/bayesian/bayesian-linear-regression.md

 \epsilon = \hat y - y,
 $$

-which is required to have a minimun absolute value.
+which is required to have a minimum absolute value.

 We could use least squares to solve the problem.
 However, instead of using a deterministic estimator $\beta^m X_m^{\phantom{m}n}$, we assume a Gaussian random estimator